Great Siege of Gibraltar: Sortie

 By November, just as hunger began to threaten the garrison, they received word from some Spanish deserters that a massive assault was planned.
 General Eliott decided that a night sortie to attack the Spanish and French on the eve of their assault would be the perfect move.

 On 27 November 1781, the night before the launch of the grand attack, the British made their surprise sortie.
 In all, 2,435 soldiers with 99 officers were involved, organised into three columns of around 700–800 men each, including engineers and pioneers armed with axes and firing equipment.
 At around 2:00 they marched towards the besiegers' lines.
 The right column came across the Spanish sentries at the end of the parallel, charged, and stormed the lines, bayoneting the Spanish defenders.
 While the rest of the defenders retreated, the eastern flank of the Spanish advanced works was taken and consolidated.
 One detachment of the right column, a group of Hanoverians, got lost in the dark, mistook their target, and found themselves at the base of the huge San Carlos mortar battery.
 Having realised their mistake, they decided to attack the position, and after some heavy fighting the position was taken.
 This battery had been the intended target of the centre column, which came up, reinforced the position, and prepared for a Spanish counterattack.
 Meanwhile, the left column struck along the seashore meeting light resistance.
 The flank companies of the 73rd Highlanders charged ahead, stormed the San Pascual and the San Martín batteries, and took the trenches, putting the Spanish to flight.

-Elliot decided to come out and view the victory, much to the surprise of the British officers.
-A badly wounded Spanish artillery officer, José de Barboza, refused to be moved; Elliot tried to persuade him, but he asked to be "left alone and perish amid the ruin of my post."
+Eliott decided to come out and view the victory, much to the surprise of the British officers.
+A badly wounded Spanish artillery officer, José de Barboza, refused to be moved; Eliott tried to persuade him, but he asked to be "left alone and perish amid the ruin of my post."
 This would be an inspiration for a painting by John Trumbull.
 With all the Spanish forward positions secured, the British set upon the destruction of provisions, ammunition, weapons, and defensive structures, taking booty and spiking the guns.
 They set fire to the ammunition and the siege works were engulfed in flames.
 Soon after, Spanish cavalry were observed coming up; they faced a Hanoverian battalion but did not charge.
 The Spanish under Alvarez had no plans and were neither expecting nor prepared for a British sortie.